5 Tips to Properly Maintain Your Tools

 Next, use mild soap and water.
 Be sure not to use harsh chemicals, as they can be dangerous and make them unsafe.

 Finally, maintain your tools by rinsing them with clean water and drying them off.
-Clean rusty industrial crank handles with a brush dipped in cleaning fluid.
+Clean rusty tools with a brush dipped in cleaning fluid.
 Afterward, you can wipe your tools with a dry cloth.

 Power Tools